makoConstruct/P1/manual.md

 I encourage players to look for new interesting variants of play, and to come and tell us what you found in the <a class="element_link" href="https://matrix.to/#/#peacewagers:matrix.org">element channel</a>.

 For the explorers, here's a verdant list of ideas we'd be eager to see tried with Optimal Weave 0.1, or in any other brew:

+- Abilities that amputate another player's desire and replace it with a random new one.
+A partial death that allows the game to continue going and also doesn't quickly converge to bland authoratarianism.

+    - This runs into the reward hacking conversation (*some players may ask for their most difficult or low score desires to be amputated*), but it also makes it clear that it's a violent thing that is done to others so maybe it will also help people to figure out that you don't want any of your desires amputated.
+Especially if we label it amputation.

+- A general thought on reward hacking: In life, it is clear to every person that even when love is difficult, they do not want their love to be amputated, they accept that it is a part of themselves that they must serve and nurture.
+So we have to put love in the game to teach against reward hacking.

+    - There's a nuanced perpsective that humans are attached to some of their desires (love) but not others (eg, the impulse to masturbate, other addictions).

 - Consider reusing state between sessions.
 The game involves learning a lot of intricate strategic relationships, throwing those away before each game seems like an inefficient use of brain.